Wingolf zu Wien: Special relations

 A particularly close bond exists to the Munich Wingolf (Munich, Bavaria), which is also geographically the closest Wingolf fraternity.
-Especially in the early years, Munich WIngolf was very supportive, so that the „Senior“ or „x“ (the „spokesman“ of the association) wears the colours of the others.
+Especially in the early years, Munich Wingolf was very supportive.
+As a consequence both Seniores (spokesmen) wear the ribbon (colours) of the other association.

-In 1958, Wingolf zu Wien itself was godfather to the founding of Tauriscia zu Oberschützen, the first Protestant secondary school fraternity in Europe.
+In 1958, Wingolf zu Wien itself was godfather to the founding of EMV Tauriscia zu Oberschützen, the first protestant secondary school fraternity in Europe.